inkVerb/Verber/droids/README.md

 `## mydroid my-options`

-...then skip two lines and add whatever you want, one extra line at the end.
+...then skip two lines and add whatever you want.